 Considerations for Updating a Wood Fireplace Update

 Certain factors dictate what you can and cannot do when making over a wood fireplace.
 For example, you must work around the existing ventilation system.
 You cannot move the fireplace and still use the same vents.
 You can, however, choose between a refacing of the fireplace and a complete remodel.

 Wood Fireplace Remodels and Makeovers

 If you plan to replace the exterior of the fireplace altogether, you will not only remove the mantel but also all other features, including a hearth if present.
-Demolition and removal increases the budget of this project, as does purchasing all replacement materials.
-You also must repair or reinstall flooring where you removed the hearth.
+Demolition and removal increase the budget of this project, as does the purchase of all replacement materials.
+You also must repair or reinstall the flooring where you removed the hearth.

 Installing a Gas Fireplace Insert